 - In Pienza, try pecorino, a delicious pungent cheese made using only sheep milk

 - Cycling through vineyards of Chianti

 - Farewell dinner at restaurant Amordivino, which boasts the best Chianina beef

 Can’t-miss food + recipe from the region

 This 6-night self-guided tour features what this region does best: pasta!
 You’ll pedal through Italy’s premier pasta region, with every meal featuring extraordinary local dishes made according to tradition.

-“Food in Emilia-Romagna is a religion,” said Stefania Casadei, with local tour operator and BikeTours.com partner BikeRentalsPlus.
+“Food in Emilia-Romagna is a religion,” said Stefania Casadei, a local tour operator and BikeTours.com partner BikeRentalsPlus.
 “Extraordinary local dishes made according to tradition, behind-the-scenes visits, and easy cycling will make your day rides memorable.”